techidaily/site-facebook/source/_posts/act-now-restore-control-over-a-stolen-social-media-account.md

 ## Improving Facebook's Privacy and Security Settings

  Once you're back in control, we highly recommend that you review your Facebook settings.
-Head to the Meta[Accounts Center](https://accountscenter.facebook.com/) and review the following points:
+Head to the Meta [Accounts Center](https://accountscenter.facebook.com/) and review the following points:

 * Under**Personal details** , review your contact info and add additional email addresses or mobile phone numbers that you have access to.
 Likewise, remove those you no longer have access to.
 * Under**Password and security** , set up extra security measures, including alerts about unrecognized logins and two-factor authentication.
-You can also launch Facebook's[security checkup](https://www.facebook.com/privacy/review/?review%5Fid=573933453011661) to guide you through all your options.
+You can also launch Facebook's [security checkup](https://www.facebook.com/privacy/review/?review%5Fid=573933453011661) to guide you through all your options.
-* Under[**Settings > Privacy**](https://www.facebook.com/settings?tab=privacy) , choose the privacy settings you're comfortable with.
+* Under [**Settings > Privacy**](https://www.facebook.com/settings?tab=privacy) , choose the privacy settings you're comfortable with.
 We recommend letting only friends see your future posts and retroactively limiting the visibility of past posts.

- These settings not only[secure your Facebook account](https://www.makeuseof.com/tag/5-secure-facebook-account-recoverable/) , they can also help you recover it.
+ These settings not only [secure your Facebook account](https://www.makeuseof.com/tag/5-secure-facebook-account-recoverable/) , they can also help you recover it.
 Note that the single most important security feature you can enable on any of your accounts is two-factor authentication.
-You can[use Microsoft Authenticator](https://www.makeuseof.com/how-to-use-microsoft-authenticator-app/) and Google Authenticator with Facebook.
+You can [use Microsoft Authenticator](https://www.makeuseof.com/how-to-use-microsoft-authenticator-app/) and Google Authenticator with Facebook.

 ## How Do You Keep Your Facebook Account Safe?